munia-mou/Physiological-Data-from-Experiment/README.md

 The unique labels in the Event_Label columns are:

-Relaxation, CPT Test, Stroop Test, Math Test, Video 1 (Sad video), Video 2( Funny video) For brinary stress classification, Relaxation, Video1 and Video 2 can be non stress states while the rest are stress state.
+Relaxation, CPT Test, Stroop Test, Math Test, Video 1 (Sad video), Video 2( Funny video).
+For brinary stress classification, Relaxation, Video1 and Video 2 can be non stress states while the rest are stress state.